ShenhavBarziv/upload/README.md

 2. Open a terminal in the project directory.
 3. Run `npm install` (or `yarn install`) to install the required dependencies.

-## Usage:
+## Usage

 1. Run the application using `npm start` (or `yarn start`).
 2. Once started, the application will provide a local address in the terminal.
+3. The terminal will also display a QR code.
+You can scan this QR code using your device's camera app to directly access the application interface without having to manually type the address.
-3. Open a web browser on your device (phone, tablet, or computer).
+4. Open a web browser on your device (phone, tablet, or computer).
-4. Enter the provided address manually in the browser's address bar or scan the displayed QR code using your device's camera app.
+5. Enter the provided address manually in the browser's address bar or use the QR code to navigate to the application.
-5. You will be directed to the application interface where you can upload files.
+6. You will be directed to the application interface where you can choose to upload files.
-6. Choose the file you want to upload from your device.
+7. Select the file you want to upload from your device.
-7. The file will be transferred to your PC.
+8. The file will be transferred to your PC and saved in the specified directory.

+## Features

+- **Easy File Upload**: Upload files from any device connected to the same network.
+- **QR Code Access**: Scan the QR code displayed in the terminal to quickly access the web interface from your device.
+- **File Management**: View and download uploaded files through the application’s interface.

 ## Dependencies